-Employees will receive constructive verbal and written feedback on their performance throughout the year and as soon as practicable after observation has taken place or other evidence has come to light, this would usually be expected within 5 working days.
-Feedback will highlight particular areas of strength as well as any areas that need attention.
-Where there are concerns about any aspects of the teacher's performance the appraiser will meet the teacher formally to:
+Feedback will highlight areas of strength as well as any areas that need attention.
+Where there are concerns about any aspects of the employee's performance the appraiser will meet the teacher formally to:

-- give clear feedback about the nature and seriousness of the concerns - give the teacher the opportunity to comment and discuss the concerns - agree any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns - make clear how, and by when, the appraiser will review progress, ensuring adequate time to demonstrate improvement is given - explain the implications and process if no, or insufficient, improvement is made.
+- give clear feedback about the nature and seriousness of the concerns. - give the employee the opportunity to comment and discuss the concerns.

+- agree any support (e.g., coaching, mentoring, structured observations), that will be provided to help address those specific concerns. - make clear how, and by when, the appraiser will review progress, ensuring adequate time to demonstrate improvement is given. - explain the implications and process if no, or insufficient, improvement is made.

-When progress is reviewed, if the appraiser is satisfied that the teacher has made, or is making, sufficient improvement, the appraisal process will continue as normal, with any remaining issues continuing to be addressed though that process.
+When progress is reviewed, if the appraiser is satisfied that the employee has made, or is making, sufficient improvement, the appraisal process will continue as normal, with any remaining issues continuing to be addressed though that process.